IrondiUg/Abia_State_ICT_Centre...Secure_Network_Design_and_Hardening/README.md

 **Your task**: Redesign their LAN architecture with security in mind, explaining how to protect all Windows machines on that LAN.

 ---
-## ⚠️‼️ `THIS IS A SCENARIO BASED PROJECT, NO ATTACK OCCURED ON THE MINISTRY'S ICT CENTRE`
+## ⚠️‼️`DISCLAIMER: THE SCENARIO DESCRIBED IN THIS PROJECT IS ENTIRELY FICTIONAL AND CREATED FOR EDUCATIONAL PURPOSES.
+MO REAL INCIDENT OCCURED AT THE MINISTRY'S OCT CENTRE.`